 Increasing shortage of technical professionals

 How long have you met developers who are eager to work with Visual Basic code?
 Well, we neither.
-Their number is reducing dramatically as the new languages appear and some of them reach retirement age.
-Notably, in 2016-2018, Visual Basic 6.0 was named the most dreaded programming language according to Stack Overflow’s annual developer survey.
+Their number is reducing dramatically as new languages appear and some of them reach retirement age.
+Notably, in 2016-2018, Visual Basic 6.0 was named the most dreaded programming language, according to Stack Overflow’s annual developer survey.

 Therefore, it is tough to find a VB software development provider who can understand the old code and maintain it (or simply fix a bug).
 This is one of the cons of Visual Basic apps that should prompt you to migrate as early as now.

 There are hurdles to maintain and extend the system